howilovetheearth/stopline3_mobilize/pages/mydoc/pen_activism.md

    - Customer Service Line: 1(800) 869-3557

 ## Write to Gina McCarthy
-- Write Gina McCarthy, White House National Climate Advisor.
-Tell her they must put a stop to Line 3 and DAPL as soon as possible but no later than Earth Day!
+- Write to Gina McCarthy, White House National Climate Advisor.
+Tell her they must put a stop to Line 3 and DAPL as soon as possible and at the latest by Earth Day before they dig under the waterways and destroy the wetlands.
 Mail to the White House, 1600 Pennsylvania Ave.
 NW  Washington DC 20500 and tweet her at @Gina_McCarthy!

 ## Boycott and Divest